-The purpose of this plan is to guide fisheries management of muskellunge and northern pike in Minnesota for the next 12 years.
+The purpose of this plan is to guide fisheries management of muskellunge and northern pike in Minnesota through 2020.
 Our management goals are to improve opportunities for trophy muskellunge and large northern pike, while also providing opportunities to harvest northern pike.
 This plan builds on the foundation of previous long range plans (MNDNR 1986, 1994) and incorporates the latest research and management experience.

 Fisheries management of Minnesota's lakes, rivers, and streams is based on public input as well as an understanding of fish communities and the best available science.
 While this plan emphasizes muskellunge and northern pike management, the Section of Fisheries Management's mission statement is "to conserve and manage Minnesota's aquatic resources and associated fish communities for their intrinsic values and long term ecological, commercial, and recreational benefits to the people of Minnesota."
 The long range plan does not identify specific waters for muskellunge expansion or changes in northern pike regulations, and therefore does not address specific concerns for individual lakes.
 The plan describes reasonable goals and objectives, provides detailed information on the biology and management of these species, and describes a process for obtaining further public input and internal review for specific changes in management.